openstudiocoalition/openstudiocoalition.github.io/openstudioreleases/README.md

 ### Download Firebase config file

-Go to [Test Project](https://console.firebase.google.com/u/2/project/osc-downloads/overview), you can access this with the OSC email.
+Go to [OSC Downloads](https://console.firebase.google.com/u/2/project/osc-downloads/overview), you can access this with the OSC email.

 https://support.google.com/firebase/answer/7015592?hl=en#zippy=%2Cin-this-article

-Go to the Test Project's Settings, get values from the osc "Config" snippet and place it at `firebase-config.json` next to this readme, changing the format to be a JSON one:
+Go to the OSC Downloads's Settings, get values from the osc "Config" snippet and place it at `firebase-config.json` next to this readme, changing the format to be a JSON one:

 ```json
 {